EarthScope/rover/docs/commands.md

 | log-verbosity       | 4                    | Log verbosity (0-6)            |
 | temp-dir            | tmp                  | Temporary storage for downloads |

-Most of the download process is controlled by the parameters provided when starting the service (see `rover start`).
+Most of the download process is controlled by the options provided when starting the service (see `rover start`).

 ##### Examples